Antigua is a beautiful historical city in Guatemala and an essential stop for anyone traveling through Central America.

 Location: Stairs entrance is located off 1a Avenida Nte

-We had our own vehicle with us which made things a bit easier, but there certainly are benefits to taking the easy way and signing up for a guided Pacaya Volcano Trek like this one that will pick you up from Antigua, provide transportation and a guide to take you up to the volcano and back.
+We had our own vehicle with us, but there certainly are benefits to taking the easy way and signing up for a Pacaya Volcano tour like this one that will pick you up from Antigua, provide transportation and a guide to take you up to the volcano and back.

-If you do choose to hike the Pacaya Volcano on your own, make sure to get an early head start from Antigua to beat the crowds.
+If you do choose to hike the Pacaya Volcano on your own, like us, make sure to get an early head start from Antigua to beat the crowds.

 There are two entrances for hiking the Pacaya volcano.
 One of them is marked as “Centro de visitantes, Volcan Pacaya” on Google maps or “La Corona Community Centre” on Maps.me.
 This is the entrance that we chose to go from.

-When you arrive at the volcano entrance, you’ll be swarmed by locals pushing you to get a guide, but the trail is pretty straight forward and you can certainly do it on your own with the help of Maps.me, Google maps or iOverlander app.
+When you arrive at the volcano entrance of your choosing, you will be approached by locals offering you to get a guide.
+Overall the trail is pretty straight forward and you can certainly do it on your own with the help of Maps.me, Google maps or iOverlander app.

-While we do recognize that tourism business is a major income stream for the locals, personally we’re not big fans of guided tours since they often feel very rushed so we opted to tackle the hike on our own.
-After a bit of bargaining and negotiating, they eventually let us through the entrance without hiring a guide.
+While we do recognize that tourism business is a major income stream for the locals, personally we’re not the biggest fans of guided tours since they often feel very rushed.
+We opted to tackle the hike on our own and after a bit of bargaining and negotiating, they eventually let us through the entrance without hiring a local guide.

 Starting from the La Corona Community Centre entrance we followed Maps.me trail that mostly led along main roads and had to take a few turns before we started seeing black volcanic rock and the volcano peak.
 Once you get closer to the top there really is just one trail to follow plus you’ll see other people hiking there.